nasa/cumulus/packages/db/README.md

   npx knex migrate:make migration_name
 ```

-This will create a new migration file under src/migrations.
+This will create a new migration file under migrations.

 **Important**: Since the Standard Migrations use an incremental patch-based model and the Bootstrap
 Directory uses a declarative "clean slate" model, any changes made to the schema via a new migration
-file must also be manually reflected in the corresponding files under src/migrations-bootstrap.
+file must also be manually reflected in the corresponding files under migrations-bootstrap.
 This
 ensures that fresh deployments using the bootstrap process remain consistent with the latest schema version.

 ## About Cumulus